-Lorraine joined the Governing Body in 2016 and has acted as Chair of Governors for the last four years.
-She lives in the village and her son attends the school.
+Lorraine joined the Governing Body in 2016 and acted as Chair of Governors for the last four years before standing down in January 2022.
+She lives in the village and her son attended the school.
 As a governor, it is most important to her that the children who go to Aspley Guise are happy, healthy and successful.

 Information on how the school spends relative to other schools can be found here.